enketo/enketo-express/README.md

 See [the license document](LICENSE) for this application's license.

-Note that some of the libraries used in this app have different license.
+Note that some of the libraries used in this app have a different license.
 In particular note [this one](https://github.com/enketo/enketo-xpathjs).

 Note the 'Powered by Enketo' footer requirement as explained in [enketo-core](https://github.com/enketo/enketo-core#license).
 This requirement is applicable to all Enketo apps, including this one, unless an exemption was granted.